Mastering YouTube Parental Controls: A Comprehensive Setup Guide

 - Inflammatory or demeaning content aimed at a specific user or group.

-- Sexual content that is explicit (including discussion or actual depictions of sex).
+- Explicit sexual content (including discussion or actual depictions of sex).

 - Terrorism, crime, and violent political conflicts are discussed and depicted.